ayoubft/ayoubft.github.io/_pages/about.md

 ---
 permalink: /
-title: "Exploring the universe and pushing boundaries with every step."
+title: "Exploring the universe and pushing boundaries with every step"
 excerpt: "About me"
 author_profile: true
 redirect_from: